|Nutritional Guidelines (per serving)|

 In a large bowl, thoroughly combine mashed potatoes, eggs and salt.
 Add enough flour to form a stiff dough.
 It will be a little sticky.

 Place a large saucepan of water on to boil.
 Meanwhile, with floured hands, shape the dough into 1 1/2-inch balls.
 Cook 10 dumplings at a time by dropping into the boiling water.
-Return the water to a boil and boil gently for about 12 minutes or until dumplings rise to the surfaced and test done when pulled apart with two forks.
+Return the water to a boil and boil gently for about 12 minutes or until dumplings rise to the surface and test done when pulled apart with two forks.
 Drain in a colander or on a clean kitchen towel.

 Meanwhile, in a medium skillet, combine butter with bread crumbs and cook until golden brown and crisp.
 Roll dumplings in this mixture and serve immediately.